-Prepainted steel and/or aluminum can be found in a multitude of household products.
-From refrigerators, to air conditioners, to construction material, prepainted steel can be found everywhere.
+Coil coating refers to the process of creating prepainted steel and aluminum.
+Prepainted steel or aluminum can be found in a high number of household products.
+From refrigerators to air conditioners and construction material, prepainted steel can be found everywhere.
 Different coatings can be applied for different demands.

-“In some coatings you are going to need more exterior environment weathering, flexibility, more impact resistance, than you do with other coatings,” says Aaron Small, Corporate Vice President at Kloeckner Metals U.S. and President of the National Coil Coating Association (NCCA).
+“In some coatings, you are going to need more exterior environment weathering, flexibility, and more impact resistance than you do with other coatings,” says Aaron Small, Corporate Vice President at Kloeckner Metals U.S. and President of the National Coil Coating Association (NCCA).
 “If we’re going to do roofing and sidewalls, we would often choose either a fluorocarbon, siliconized polyester, or modified polyesters.”

-The process by which prepainted steel and aluminum is created is called coil coating.
-It is how the coating material is applied to the strip.
-A coil of metal sheet is continuously fed into the process wich is controlled via accumulators at each end of the line.
+Coil coating is how the coating material is applied to the strip of steel or aluminum.
+A coil of metal sheet is continuously fed into the process which is controlled via accumulators at each end of the line.
 They take in a bare coil of metal at one end and let out the finished product on the other end.
 In the middle, the coil coating process is applied.

 With the development of the accumulator towers, the process was fully industrialized.
 In the 1970s and 1980s, it was not uncommon for a single system to run continuously for an entire week.
 Today, some lines run up to 1000 feet per minute.

 You can then form the metal into a variety of uses.
-Numerous household appliances, including refrigerators, air conditioners, dryers, and hot water heaters, use some form of prepainted steel and/or aluminum in their construction.
-The automotive industry also utilizes prepainted steel and/or aluminum in their parts.
-A couple of large markets, metal roofs and garage doors utilize the product, too.
+Numerous household appliances, including refrigerators, air conditioners, dryers, and hot water heaters, use some form of prepainted steel or aluminum in their construction.
+The automotive industry also utilizes prepainted steel or aluminum in their parts.
+A couple of large markets, metal roofs, and garage doors utilize the product, too.

 What sets prepainted steel and aluminum apart is the consistency of the product in both appearance and quality.
 Coating the metal in a flat state allows for incredible uniformity in the coating, and the industrial process allows for a large amount of control.